Prepare for Cybersecurity Jobs and Industry Certification with a BS in Cybersecurity

 Aligned with the academic requirements for cybersecurity set by the National Security Agency (NSA) and Department of Homeland Security (DHS), this fully online Bachelor of Science in Cybersecurity program provides you with the ability to enhance your technical knowledge and skills in cybersecurity.
 The program is designed to prepare you for cybersecurity-related jobs in the U.S. Cyber Command, the NSA’s signal intelligence operations, the Federal Bureau of Investigation, law enforcement agencies, and corporate environments.

-As Excelsior is a Center for Academic Excellence in Cyber Defense (CAE IA-CD), the program supports the belief of the NSA that cybersecurity should be integrated in all aspects of a person’s career.
+As Excelsior is a Center for Academic Excellence in Cyber Defense (CAE-CD), the program supports the belief of the NSA that cybersecurity should be integrated in all aspects of a person’s career.
 The degree will prepare the student to take several industry certification exams such as CISP, CEH, Security+, Network+, CHFI, SSCP, and ESCP.